Making a Difference

 - Furniture Project– One of the main roles of the charity is to provide second hand furniture to those in need and for sale to the public.
 Furniture is collected in our vans, unloaded, cleaned and stored in specific areas in the centre.

-- St Paul’s Centre Cycle Project– We repair second hand bikes and prepare them for sale.
+- Cycle Project– We repair second hand bikes and prepare them for sale.
 This involves dismantling, cleaning, replacing and fixing bike parts.

 - Office Work– We have a main office where administrative tasks are carried out such as preparing leaflets or labels, photocopying, stock checking and laminating.

-- Workshops – There is an additional opportunity to develop your academic skills such as computer literacy, numeracy, literacy, life skills and crafts at our workshops.
+- Workshops – There is an additional opportunity to develop academic skills such as computer literacy, numeracy, literacy, life skills and crafts.

 I am interested in joining the team at St Paul’s Centre – what should I to do next?

-- Ring usand ask to speak to Rob Wykes (director) or Alexia Stockton (Development Coordinator for Vulnerable Adults) to arrange a tour of the centre and to meet the team.
+- Ring us and ask to speak to Rob Wykes (CEO) or Alexia Stockton (Development Coordinator for Vulnerable Adults) to arrange a tour of the centre and to meet the team.

 - Personnel Form and Individual Plan – once you have confirmed your desire to begin a placement with us we will ask you to complete a detailed Personnel Form.
 From this we will create an Individual Plan that will be based upon your aspirations, interests and skills that you would like to develop.
 Eligibility for an individual budget will have been assessed and payment agreed.